helixge/jquery.equal-heights/README.md

 Boolean value.
 When set to true heights will be equalized only once: Document.Ready, Window.Load and Window.Resize events will not trigger the UI update.
 Default value is **false**.

+### imageSelector
+String value.
+Will add an **onload** event handler on the selector and trigger the heights update.
+It isuseful when heigts need to be retriggered after ceratin images are loaded that are outside of the main selector.
+Default value is **null**

 ## Callbacks
 ### processed